Tie-decay networks in continuous time and eigenvector-based centralities: The National Health Service (NHS) Retweet Network

 The experiments in Figs.~\ref{fig:decayPRalphas} and~\ref{fig:ranking_switch} demonstrate how one can use $\alpha$ as a tuning parameter to reflect the longevity of relationship values in a temporal network.
-They also demonstrate the value of our tie-decay approach for illustrating fluctuations in network structure.
+They also demonstrate the value of our tie-decay formalism for illustrating fluctuations in network structures.
 When analyzing networks in discrete time, there is a risk that aggregating interactions may conceal intermediate dynamics and nuances of network structure~\cite{fenn2012}.
-By contrast, our continuous-time network formulation avoids arbitrary cutoff choices (and potential ensuing biases \cite{kivela2015}) when choosing the borders of time bins.
+By contrast, our continuous-time network formalism avoids arbitrary cutoff choices (and potential ensuing biases \cite{kivela2015}) when choosing the borders of time windows.
 It also allows a smoother exploration of network structure at a level of temporal granularity that is encoded in the value of $\alpha$.